rytilahti/python-miio/docs/discovery.rst

     adb backup -noapk com.xiaomi.smarthome -f backup.ab

 ..
 NOTE::
-    Depending on your Android you may need to insert a password and/or accept the backup, so check your phone at this point!
+    Depending on your Android version you may need to insert a password and/or accept the backup, so check your phone at this point!

-If everything went fine and you got a ``backup.ab`` file please continue to :ref:`token_extraction`.
+If everything went fine and you got a ``backup.ab`` file, please continue to :ref:`token_extraction`.

 Apple
 ~~~~~